jolly-io/Data_Engineering_Articles/README.md

 *Type B ~ Build ~ Data Engineers*

-These type of data engineers build data tools and systems that scale and leverage a company's core competency and competitive advantage.
+These types of data engineers build data tools and systems that scale and leverage a company's core competency and competitive advantage.
 Type A and B data engineers may work in the same company and at times may or may not be the same person!